History of the Aether Theory

 under the conditions of actual observation, the periodic displacements

-as is so often claimed.
+as was so often claimed.
 Throughout the many trials the optical

 interferometer never failed to produce